jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 (2) For P’s first or second failure, MSD must first suspend P’s in-hand allowance and any incentive payments until P satisfies the obligation (or all the relevant obligations, if P has failed to comply with more than 1).
 (3) If P has not satisfied the obligation or obligations within 4 weeks after the suspension takes effect, MSD must suspend the whole of P’s youth payment and any incentive payments until P satisfies the obligation or obligations.

+### 270A Cancellation of youth payment and incentive payments for continuing failure to comply
+(1) MSD must cancel a young person’s (P’s) youth payment and incentive payments if— (a) MSD has, under section 270, imposed a sanction described in section 270(2) on P; and (b) P fails to recomply, within 13 weeks after the sanction takes effect, with each obligation—
+    (i) for which the sanction was imposed for a failure to comply with; and (ii) that P has not ceased to have; and
+  (c) section 320 does not apply to P.
+(2) On cancellation under this section of P’s youth payment,— (a) MSD must also cancel the following benefits if P is receiving them:
+    (i) accommodation supplement:
+    (ii) temporary additional support:
+    (iii) disability allowance (but not child disability allowance); but (b) that cancellation of those benefits does not, if P reapplies for all or any of them, affect or limit P’s entitlement to all or any of them.
+(3) On cancellation under this section of P’s youth payment, to be again entitled to youth payment under this Act, P must apply for youth payment and establish that P is eligible for youth payment.
+(4) If P is again entitled to youth payment under this Act, to be entitled again to incentive payments, P must satisfy the criteria for incentive payments (as those criteria are prescribed for the purposes of section 55 by regulations made under section 418(1)﻿(c)).

 ### 271 Sanction for third failure: cancellation of youth payment and incentive payments
 (1) This section applies if MSD is satisfied that a young person (P) who is receiving a youth payment has, without good and sufficient reason, failed to comply with a young person obligation for a third time.
 (2) For P’s third failure, MSD must cancel P’s youth payment and any incentive payments.